 The thing that amazes me about this chicken wing recipe is that I got to this point in my life without thinking of it before.
 It’s just a natural for the grilling carnivore because, as we all know, everything tastes better wrapped in bacon.
 So you simply straighten out the chicken wing, wrap it in bacon, and cook it slowly until the bacon is cooked.
 Magically, the chicken wing is done perfectly at the same time—like some kind of cosmic convergence.
 Makes you think that these two meats were meant to be together and we just never figured it out before.
 For me, just a little pepper is all they need, but if you’d like to brush them with a little barbecue sauce during the last few minutes or splash a little hot sauce on before eating, I think either would work well.
 It would be hard to do anything that would hurt this wonderful combination.–Ray Lampe

 Bacon-Wrapped Chicken Wings

 - Freshly ground black pepper

-- 3. Prepare the grill for cooking over indirect heat.
+- Prepare the grill for cooking over indirect heat.
 Grill the wings for 30 minutes.
 Flip and cook for another 30 minutes, until the bacon is crisp and the wings are fully cooked.
 (In what can only be acknowledged as a serendipitous act on the part of the universe, the two are done at almost the exact same instant.)
-Transfer the wings to a platter and let rest for 5 minutes.
+Arrange the wings on a platter and let rest for 5 minutes.

 These wings grilled up so beautifully.
 Imagine that once-exotic bacon-wrapped appetizer called rumaki, but without the chicken liver and water chestnut, and you get the idea.
 These were crispy-skinned, yet were juicy and tender on the inside.
 And it’s true: The bacon and chicken were magically done at the same time—like some kind of cosmic convergence.
 This is an easy main dish any time of the year or, as the recipe suggests, a winning appetizer.